RedHatInsights/yggdrasil/README.md

 (by looking for a message with the message ID specified in the `Data` message's `ResponseTo` field).
 Finally, a worker matching the **original** `Data` message's `Directive` field is fetched from the database.
-If the worker has been registered with `detachedPayload` set to `true`, an HTTP POST request is created.
+If the worker has been registered with `detachedContent` set to `true`, an HTTP POST request is created.
 The URL of the request is set to the value of the received `Data` message's `Directive` field.
 The request body is set to the value of the received `Data` message's `Content` field.
 Any key/value pairs found in the